rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 ------------------------
 If you do not already have RTI Connext DDS installed, download and install it now.
 You can use a 30-day trial license to try out the product.
-Your download will include the libraries that are required to run the example, and tools you can use to visualize and debug your distributed system.
+Your download will include the primary applications that are required to run the example, plus tools and libraries you can use to create, visualize and debug your distributed system.
 You can download RTI Connext here: https://www.rti.com/downloads/